Temporary foreign workers: growing or shrinking dependency?

 Has the experience of temporary foreign workers been positive in recent years?

 The experiences of TFWs in Canada are diverse.
-It must be taken into account that since it is a program that seeks to fill labor shortages quickly and given the government's approval to authorize low-wage hiring for TFWs, it often happens that some employers take advantage of people who want to emerge beyond what their country of origin allows them and pay them very little or do not respect their labor rights, and these workers, in order to improve their situation, apply for a closed work permit without knowing what kind of boss they will get, remaining tied to that particular employer without being able to break the contract until it ends.
+It must be taken into account that since it is a program that seeks to fill labour shortages quickly and given the government's approval to authorize low-wage hiring for TFWs, it often happens that some employers take advantage of people who want to emerge beyond what their country of origin allows them and pay them very little or do not respect their labour rights, and these workers, in order to improve their situation, apply for a closed work permit without knowing what kind of boss they will get, remaining tied to that particular employer without being able to break the contract until it ends.
 Many TFWs are even exploited, but for fear of reprisals and losing their status, they prefer to remain silent.

 Important: this is very sad to happen.
 No immigrant who supports the country with his or her workforce should allow this to mark his or her experience in Canada.
 If you feel vulnerable in your job, seek professional advice.
 At Immiland, we can help you protect your employment rights.
 Schedule advice.